DavidLozzi/AdventOfCode22/README.md

 ## Intro

 This is my 3rd year jumping into the AoC.
 It's a lot of fun.
 Check out some of my posts about my past years on [my blog](https://davidlozzi.com/tag/advent-of-code/).
+This site is hosted on github pages, [go to code here](https://github.com/DavidLozzi/AdventOfCode22).

 ## This year